 What’s Next For Social Media Dashboards

-There seems to be a lot of innovation in the social media technology space.
-For the last couple of years, Forrester has recognized them as consumer intelligence platforms pivoting away from social listening vendors.
+There seems to be a lot of innovation in the social technology space.
+In addition, Forrester has recognized them as consumer intelligence software pivoting away from social listening vendors for the last couple of years.
 In either case, it’s good to see a lot of competitors launching new capabilities and mergers and acquisitions, disrupting the marketplace.
 Also, here’s a running list of the top social media monitoring tools with dashboard capabilities.